Up to 8

-Bursting out with excitement on your final surreal day, we take the 5.30am bus to Machu Picchu archeological site, arriving in time for the sunrise, making sure we tour every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage site.
+Bursting out with excitement on your final surreal day, we take the 5.30am bus to the Machu Picchu archeological site, arriving in time for the sunrise, to explore this New 7 Wonder of the World and UNESCO World Cultural Heritage site.
 On your 2 hour private tour, your guide will expertly direct you through the energetic ruins and its diverse main streets.
 Then on your own, wander around the town squares of the world’s spiritual center of esoteric wisdom as well as climb the intricately carved stairways made of stone.
 Or you stay still and find the peace within as you sit in the pure delight of the moment.

 If you wish to indulge in a few of the following activities on your own you can: (not included in the price)

-After your time to enjoy Machu Picchu, you will descend to Aguas Calientes, take in a leisurely lunch and board the train at 4:22pm for the return trip to Cusco stopping at the Ollantaytambo Station and be driven back to your hotel in our private van, arriving around 8pm.
+After some time enjoying Machu Picchu, you will descend to Aguas Calientes, take in a leisurely lunch and board the train at 4:22pm for the return trip to Cusco.
+We Stop at the Ollantaytambo train station and drive you back to your hotel in our private van, arriving around 8pm.

-Both tourist tickets, of 1 day or 10 day, allows the access to different archeological sites around Cusco, and Sacred Valley.
+Both tourist tickets, 1 day or 10 days, allows the access to different archeological sites around Cusco, and the Sacred Valley.
 This is the best way to visit all the archeological sites of the region and the Sacred Valley.
 Most of the main archeological sites are not accessible for free.

 Here is a list of sites where you can use your Boleto Touristico:

 Note : The entrance ticket to the main archeological sites like Sacsaywaman, Pisac, Ollantaytambo,Chinchero,Tipón and Moray cannot be sold individually; you must buy the Boleto turístico to visit them.
-You can get it in Avenida el Sol nearby Peru office or at the time you enter the first site that you are visiting.
-YOU MUST PAY IN SOLES, NO CREDIT CARD OR US DOLLARS ARE ACCEPTED.
+You can get it in Avenida el Sol near Peru office or when you enter the first site that you are visiting.
+YOU MUST PAY IN SOLES, CREDIT CARDS AND US DOLLARS ARE NOT ACCEPTED.

 Important: These entrances are not included in the Boleto Touristico.

-Please read carefully the following information; it will help you answer all of your questions about our services and tours
+Please read the following information carefully; it will help you answer all of your questions about our services and tours

-You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
-Look out for our representative holding an orange board SAM Travel Peru at the arrival terminal.
+You will be welcomed at the airport in Cusco and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
+Look out for our representative holding an orange board INCA TRAIL HIKE at the arrivals terminal.
 It can be done on any date that is best suited to you!

 Of course!
-During the Machu Picchu Tour your main luggage can be store at our office or at your hotel, both are for free.
-Please don´t pack anything you will need for your hike.
+During the Machu Picchu Tour your main luggage can be stored at our office or at your hotel, both are free.
+Please don´t pack anything you will need for your hike in your stored luggage.

 SECOND, we require a deposit of US$200.00 per person in order to purchase a your entrance to Machu Picchu and train ticket.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment method of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page or on our booking page

 Unfortunately the answer is “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
 Tickets are also not transferable nor refundable.

-If you cancel your Moray, Salt Mine to Machu Picchu Tour, the deposit is not refundable at all!
+If you cancel your Moray, Salt Mine to Machu Picchu Tour, the deposit is non-refundable!

-Yes for sure!
-You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your entrance to Machu Picchu, train ticket, other entrances and reservations.
-The rangers will check when you enter Machu Picchu.
+You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your entrance into Machu Picchu, train ticket, other entrances and reservations.
+The rangers will check when you enter Machu Picchu and the Other Inca Sites on the Boleto.
 The train company will also check your passport before allowing you to board the train.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter into Machu Picchu or the train.
+You can enter Peru with your new passport but you will need to show both old and new passports to be able to enter into Machu Picchu or the train.
 If you do not have both you will not be allowed to enter into Machu Picchu or get on the train.
-They are very strict about this here!!
+They are very strict about this!

-First I would say that the weather is very unpredictable and it’s difficult to foresee.
-We recommend you to bring a warm jacket for early morning and rain poncho in case of a rain shower.
+The weather is very unpredictable and it’s difficult to foresee.
+We recommend that you bring a warm jacket for early morning and a rain poncho in case of a rain shower.

-In general if you have regular exercise and spend a couple of days in Cusco, or in the Sacred Valley for acclimatisation to the altitude, you may be fine.
+In general if you exercise regularly and spend a couple of days in Cusco, or in the Sacred Valley for acclimatisation to the altitude, you may be fine.

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
-See our detailed information about Altitude Sickness under FAQS.
+See the link: Altitude Sickness

 We offer the Cusco City Tour or Sacred Valley Tour that you can book while you are acclimatizing.
 Check out our Day Tours on our Home Page.

-If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
+If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the tour.
-It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel, depending on your perception of the quality and the length of your tour.
+It inspires excellent service and is an entrenched feature of the tourism industry across many INCA TRAIL HIKE destinations.
+Of course you are free to tip as much as your budget will allow, depending on your perception on the quality of serice and the length of your tour.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and it´s people.